 Merck has just announced that the application for regulatory approval of its newest osteoporosis drug will be delayed.
 The reason for this remains a mystery, but based on the secrecy about the negative side effects of the latest Phase III trial, it is likely that there are some nefarious side effects to this drug that, at least for now, Merck has chosen not to reveal.

 Odanacatib is not a bisphosphonate; it works via a different mechanism, but the effect is essentially the same.
 Odanacatib blocks an enzyme called cathespin K that’s responsible for the healthy breakdown and resorption of bone.
-If you got the Save Our Bones Program, you have a good understanding of bone remodeling, which is the process by which old bone is broken down and replaced with new bone.
+If you got the Osteoporosis Reversal Program, you have a good understanding of bone remodeling, which is the process by which old bone is broken down and replaced with new bone.

 “Merck said on Friday that it would delay seeking approval for an experimental osteoporosis drug, an announcement that helped send the company’s shares down 3 percent on the same day it announced its fourth-quarter earnings for 2012.